vishvAsa/AgamaH_shaivaH/trikam/vijJNAna-bhairavaH/srotaH/jayadeva-siMhaH.md

 ~fAr~: ~ ifi1{"1IN<a( ~ II

-"The (dualistic) Saiva system is superior to the vedas and  other scriptures, the system pertaining to the left-handed path is  superior to the (dualistic) Saiva one: the system pertaining to  the right-handed path is superior to the left-handed one; the  Kaula system is superior to the right-handed one and Trika is  superior to the Kaula system.
+"The (dualistic) Śaiva system is superior to the vedas and  other scriptures, the system pertaining to the left-handed path is  superior to the (dualistic) Śaiva one: the system pertaining to  the right-handed path is superior to the left-handed one; the  Kaula system is superior to the right-handed one and Trika is  superior to the Kaula system.
 "Since Trika is superior to every  other system or scripture, it has been designated as siira, the  quintessence of all philosophical systems and spiritual praxis.

-The (dualistic) Saiva system is characterized by external rituals.
+The (dualistic) Śaiva system is characterized by external rituals.
 In viima or left-handed path, the emphasis is laid on Self-conscious ness in the midst of sensuous experience of form, sound,  touch, taste and smell.
 In dak#1Ja or right-handed path, empha sis is laid on meditation.
 In Kaula system, the emphasis is laid  on the realization of universal consciousness.
 In Trika, the ideal  is not only the realization of the essential or divine Self but also  jagadiinanda in which the world is realized as the bliss of the  Divine made visible.

 What is siiriit-siiravibhiiga i. e. further essential ramification  of the above quintessence?
 This is what K~emaraja has to say  on his point.